vitobasso/scraper-pipeline/doc/prod-deployment.md

 A non-managed VM seems to be the easiest way to get a long-running async job/script, Api and storage for free.
 The VM instance type available in "always free" is e2-micro.
-Other solutions like Cloud Run, a managed service, seemed to require Block Storage, which is not available in GCP " always free".
+Other solutions like Cloud Run, a managed service, seemed to require Block Storage, which is not available in GCP "always free".
-Firestore, a no-SQL document storage, or SQL would options but require re-implementing the file logic.
+Firestore, a no-SQL document storage, or SQL would be options but require re-implementing the file logic.
-I believe the downside of VM instance would be bad scalability, but we don't have that requirement.
+The downside of VM instance would be bad scalability, but we don't have that requirement so we're going for it.

 #### Alternatives